krayzpipes/txt-ferret/README.md

         group as defined by starting the capture group with `?:`.
     - __Note: If you run into issues with loading a custom filter, try adding single-quotes around your regular expression.__
+- **Substitute:**
+    - Allows you to define what characters are removed from a string before it is passed to the sanity check(s).
+    - Must be a valid regular expression.
+    - If missing or empty, the default substitute is `[\W_]`.
 - **Sanity:**
     - This is the algorithm to use with this filter in order to validate the data is really what you're looking for.
 For example, 16 digits might just be a random number and not a credit card.
 Putting the